Blog : Nakhon Ratchasima

 bmh06

-Because the outside walls are transparent, much of the house’s interior can be distinctly seen.
+Because the outside walls are transparent, much of the house’s interior can be easily seen outside.
 The beauty of it lies in the detail of furniture, fittings, and other decorative accessories.
-The owner and her husband handpicked these items for their cozy appeal, from carpets to cushions to porcelain sets.
-They even designed some of the items themselves.

 bmh09